layrjs/layr/website/frontend/public/docs/v2/reference/identity-map-7sLdA5rsLvflf8T8OsZfGO.immutable.md

 A component class is identifiable when its prototype has a [`PrimaryIdentifierAttribute`](https://layrjs.com/docs/v2/reference/primary-identifier-attribute).

 When a component class is identifiable, the `IdentityMap` ensures that there can only be one component instance with a specific identifier.
-So if you try to create two components with the same identifer, you will get an error.
+So if you try to create two components with the same identifier, you will get an error.

 #### Usage